ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 Example: One inventory per environment
 --------------------------------------

-If you need to manage multiple environments it's sometimes prudent to have only hosts of a single environment defined per inventory.
+If you need to manage multiple environments it is sometimes prudent to have only hosts of a single environment defined per inventory.
 This way, it is harder to, for example, accidentally change the state of nodes inside the "test" environment when you actually wanted to update